Updated December 2021

 - Rack positions for which access is required

-As part of our social distancing policy, we will only be allowing a maximum of 4 customers in each building at any one time, with a maximum of 2 people from any one client / company.
-We will not be allowing customers to work in racks that share a common cold aisle at the same time and access may be denied at any point if we’re at capacity for on-site customers.
-We would ask that wherever possible customers give us at least 24 hours’ notice of a site visit.
+As part of our social distancing policy, we're utilising an access booking system to help control the number of customers on site.
+We would ask that wherever possible, customers give us at least 24 hours’ notice of a site visit.
 However, the minimum notice we can accept is 1 hour.
 Please do not head off to visit a site until you have confirmation that access during your requested time slot has been granted.

 Protecting Clients and the 4D Team

 Finally, we’d like to reiterate that our number one priority is the health and safety of our clients and our team, which is why we continue to follow the following hygiene policies at all our data centres: